marlon-ol/TEST-ROVER/README.md

 Assume that the square directly North from (x, y) is (x, y+1).

 ## Goals
-#Practice TDD and code smells, design patterns and principles.
+    Practice TDD and code smells, design patterns and principles.
-    -100% of Code and Branches COVERAGE
+    100% of Code and Branches COVERAGE.

 ## Technical description